A class of 2x2 correlated random-matrix models with Brody spacing distribution: Simple Non-Symmetric Models

 Sub-class C is a special case of the more general sub-class of random matrices:

-where there are no restrictions on the constants $\{c_j:j=1,\ldots,8\}$ beyond those required to satisfy condition (\ref{condhs}) but the power constants $\{a\neq1,b,c,d\neq1\}$ need still be distinct.\footnote{With reference to model (\ref{MBG1}), both $\mathcal{M}_C$ and $\mathcal{M}_G$ are sub-classes of class $\mathcal{M}_4$.} By virtue of their definitions, sub-classes A, B, and C, are disjoint.
-The restrictions on the power constants given here as part of the definition of sub-class G guarantee that sub-classes A and G are disjoint.
-As an example, one member of sub-class G is the random matrix:
+where there are no restrictions on the constants $\{c_j:j=1,\ldots,8\}$ beyond those required to satisfy condition (\ref{condhs}) and the power constants $\{a\neq1,b,c,d\neq1\}$ are restricted from being equal.\footnote{With reference to model (\ref{MBG1}), both $\mathcal{M}_C$ and $\mathcal{M}_G$ are sub-classes of class $\mathcal{M}_4$.
+The restrictions on the power constants given here as part of the definition of sub-class G guarantee that sub-classes A and G are disjoint.} As an example, one member of sub-class G is the random matrix:

 which satisfies condition (\ref{condhs}) with $k={\pi^2\over4}$.
 Note that, in this case, each off-diagonal and lower-diagonal pair of elements is mutually independent.